 Play: Woodstock is fun.
 Yes, it’s iconic, but it’s also a happening place to be during a weekend in the Hudson Valley.
 With attractions like the Bearsville Theater and the Woodstock Playhouse for shows, the Mower’s Saturday/Sunday Flea Market for local finds, and the entirety of Tinker Street for shopping, it’s easy to get caught up exploring the town.

 Eat: After adventuring in Woodstock, treat yourself to a gourmet meal that will make your taste buds sing.
 Kick the night off right with drinks at Early Terrible, then get ready for a dinner you’ll dream about.
 Millstream is a delight for elegant, Americana bites, while Cucina is the place to go if you’re craving upscale Italian.
-For farm-to-table, make a beeline to Silvia, or head to Good Night if you’re all about Asian-inspired eats.
 No matter where you end up, don’t skip out on Nancy’s of Woodstock Artisanal Creamery for dessert.

 Stay: With treehouse vibes and a prime location in town, Woodstock Way Hotel is an easy choice when it’s time to decide where to spend the night.
 The hotel is uber-cool, thanks to a modern design and bright and welcoming interior.
 Plus, did we mention it’s right next to a waterfall?

 This content is made possible by our partner.
 It is not written by and does not necessarily reflect the attitude, views, or opinions of the Valley Table editorial staff.